 Although the rules for the design of efficient siRNA and shRNA are nowadays well established, sequence design methodologies can nevertheless be further improved, especially to reduce off-target effects.

 siRNAs are designed to regulate specific targets through perfect complementarity, but evidence shows that the presence of one or more perfect matches in 3' UTR sequences with the siRNA seed region is associated with considerable off-target effects and represents a widespread and unintended consequence of siRNA-mediated silencing(37, 38).
 This phenomenon, which reflects the natural behavior of miRNAs, suggests a possible approach for designing fewer molecules that may reduce the expression of many targets.
 In fact, our experiments show that a single a-miR may be able to repress at least two unrelated genes at the same time, while it may likely take a pool of different siRNAs/shRNAs to obtain the significant inhibition of a single gene.
-An in silico test we performed to investigate the potential differences between a-miRs and siRNAs in terms of off-target effects, confirmed that double-targeting a-miRs are likely to have less off-targets than pairs of single-targeting siRNAs (see supplementary section S3).
-Although this may in principle represent a substantial advantage in the employment of artificial miRNAs in place of siRNAs/shRNAs, it certainly deserves additional consideration supported by further experimental validation.The miR-Synth pipeline allows the rational design of artificial miRNAs by taking multiple factors into consideration.
+An in silico test we performed to investigate the potential differences between a-miRs and siRNAs in terms of off-target effects, confirmed that double-targeting a-miRs are likely to have fewer off-targets than pairs of single-targeting siRNAs (see supplementary section S3).
+This may represent a substantial advantage in the employment of artificial miRNAs in place of siRNAs/shRNAs.

+The miR-Synth pipeline allows the rational design of artificial miRNAs by taking multiple factors into consideration.
 It integrates current knowledge regarding miRNA/target interaction and features simple yet powerful options which allow, for example, to investigate off-target effects and design molecules virtually not affected by SNPs and other polymorphisms.

 Future work includes refinement of the design process and further analysis of miRNA/target interactions, in order to better understand the causal connection between the targeting features and the degree of down-regulation, and improve the selection of effective molecules.